Brooklyn Bullying Lawyer

 Unfortunately, schools are often the epicenter of bullying.
 Because of this, New York has a series of laws stating that students should not be harassed or bullied by other students or employees on school property or at school-related events.

 These statutes, outlined in New York Education Law §12, establish an obligation for school administrators to create and implement a plan to address bullying, as well as to actively try to reduce these occurrences on school property.
 As such, a failure on the part of the school system to adhere to this requirement may leave them liable to compensate a bullied individual for their damages.
-Speak with a seasoned attorney to learn how a legal professional could help hold the negligent parties accountable.
+Speak with a seasoned bullying attorney to learn how a legal professional in Brooklyn could help hold the negligent parties accountable.

 A Brooklyn Bullying Attorney Could Help to Protect the Future of Your Children

 If your child was hurt after being bullied, you may be frustrated and overwhelmed.
 However, by enlisting a dedicated Brooklyn bullying lawyer, you could file a claim to seek compensation for your child’s suffering.
-Call a compassionate injury attorney today to discuss your legal options.
+Call a compassionate attorney today to discuss your legal options.